MarcusLkc/ReadyForItWeatherApp/README.md

 ![readyforitweatherapp](https://user-images.githubusercontent.com/26131181/48578708-69ce8900-e8e8-11e8-9b15-0fbe31e3948b.gif)

-App can be viewed on http://readyforit.herokuapp.com/
+App can be viewed on https://www.readyforit.us/

+(Certain Apis may be out of date)